touch4tech/touch4tech/content/2022-08-25-5-stages-science.md

 # 5 stages of science

-> From stone age to AI
+> From stones to emulation

 ---